jeffteeters/nwb_indexer/docs/nwbindexer_usage.rst

 second runs the command by specifying the python module directly.
 If no arguments are entered, the usage information is displayed.
 The arguments are:

 <nwb_directory>
-   Name of directory to scan for nwb files (extension ".nwb")
+   Name of directory to scan for NWB files (extension ".nwb")

 <index_path>
    Path to index file.
 If nothing is specified, uses *nwb_index.db* in the current directory.
-   If only a directory is specifed, uses *nwb_index.db* in the specified directory.
+   If only a directory is specified, uses *nwb_index.db* in the specified directory.

-The command scans all the nwb files in *<nwb_directory>* (and subdirectories) and saves the information about small datasets and attributes in the index file (a SQLite3 database) specified by *<index_path>*.
+The command scans all the nwb files in *<nwb_directory>* (and subdirectories) and saves the information about small datasets and attributes in the index file (a SQLite database) specified by *<index_path>*.
 The default name of the index file is *nwb_index.db*.
 The program can be run multiple times with a different *<nwb_directory>* and the same *<index_path>* to add information about additional NWB files to the specified index.